 The students work closely with one another, share ideas and tasks, and interact with adults and children at our service sites.
-The volunteers learn much about themselves and are invited to reflect on their limits and draw upon their strengths.
-The participants are asked to immerse themselves in the experience with open eyes and open hearts.
+They learn much about themselves and are invited to reflect on their limits and draw upon their strengths.
+The students are asked to immerse themselves in the experience with open eyes and open hearts.
 There is much to give, much to receive and much to share with the people of Philadelphia.

 Students are asked to apply to the program in the spring and complete an essay based on the following:

 Why are you interested in participating in the Summer Service experience?

 What are your hopes and expectations?
 What are your apprehensions or fears?
 What do you hope to learn from this experience?

 Does your faith in Jesus and/or the words of the gospel have any bearing on your desire to participate in this social service experience?